 USA Education System

-Before you choose to study in the USA, you must know that the educational institutes in the USA are both public and private.
-Different institutions offer different levels of degrees.
-The U.S. higher education system is known to be approachable, diverse, and liberal and is recognized for both its size and quality.
+If you plan to study in the USA, you must know that the educational institutes in the USA are both public and private.
+The colleges and universities offer different levels of degrees.
+The U.S. higher education system is known to be approaching, diverse, and liberal also, it is recognized for both its size and quality.
 Nearly all U.S. postsecondary institutions are licensed and operate under the ownership of either a government (if public) or a private corporation (if independent).
-The quality of education of these institutes is analyzed by specific accrediting agencies that are recognized by the U.S. Secretary of Education and members of the Council for Higher Education Accreditation (CHEA).
+The quality of education of these institutes is evaluated by specific accrediting agencies that are highly and authentically recognized by the U.S. Secretary of Education and members of the Council for Higher Education Accreditation (CHEA).

-If you wish to study in the USA, you may choose to pursue degrees at the following levels:
+If you wish to study in the USA, you can choose any of the degrees at the following levels: